-Students design their own area of focus by choosing from approved information technology electives.
-By customizing their concentration, students can build upon their interests and achievements to stay competitive in the job market.
+Design your own area of focus by choosing from approved information technology electives.
+By customizing your concentration, you can build upon you interests and achievements to stay competitive in the job market.

-Focused on providing students with critical knowledge and skills in telecommunications and networking, this concentration guides students through the process of planning, designing, and managing security network and telecommunication systems.
+Focused on providing you with critical knowledge and skills in telecommunications and networking, this concentration guides you through the process of planning, designing, and managing security network and telecommunication systems.

 This introduction to network security fundamentals is organized into four parts.
 The first part covers the basics of private key and public key cryptography, including the common encryption algorithms AES, RC4, and RSA.
 The second part builds on cryptography to design secure protocols for confidentiality, authentication, and data integrity.
 The third part covers how cyber-attacks proceed from reconnaissance to exploits and intrusions, and the last part of the course focuses on intrusion prevention, detection, and response.